usnistgov/OOF2/SRC/common/IO/OOFCANVAS/README.md

 ## Mouse

+The Canvas's `setMouseCallback` method installs a mouse event handler, which will be called whenever a mouse button is pressed or released, the mouse is moved, or the scroll wheel is turned.

 Call `GUICanvasBase::setMouseCallback(MouseCallback callback, void *data)` to install a mouse event handler.  `callback` will be called whenever a mouse button is pressed, the mouse is moved, or the window is scrolled.
-The signature of the callback function is

-	typedef void (*MouseCallback)(const std::string &event,
-	                              double x, double y,
-								  int button,
-								  bool shift, bool ctrl,
-								  void *data)

-where `event` is either `up`, `down`, or `move`. `x` and `y` are the position of the mouse event in user coordinates. `button` indicates which mouse button was pushed, and `shift` and `ctrl` indicate whether the shift and control keys were pressed.  `data` is the pointer that was passed to `setMouseCallback`.

-To control how the callback is invoked when the mouse is moved, call `Canvas::allowMotionEvents(value)`.
-In C++, `value` is a `MotionAllowed` enum, with the the choices

-* `MOTION_ALWAYS` (call the callback whenever the mouse moves),
-* `MOTION_MOUSEDOWN` (call the
-callback only if a mouse button is pressed), or
-* `MOTION_NEVER` (don't call the callback for motion events).

-In Python, `MOTION_ALWAYS` et al. are variables defined in the OOFCanvas namespace.
-The default is `MOTION_NEVER`.

 To install a rubberband that will be displayed when the mouse is moving, call `GUICanvasBase::setRubberBand(RubberBand*)` from the callback for the mouse-down event.
+The various types of `RubberBand` and details of how to use them are described in the section on the `RubberBand` class, below.
+To stop displaying the `RubberBand`, pass a null pointer (in C++) or `None` in (in Python) to `setRubberBand()`.

 The current position of the mouse will be passed to the rubberband's `draw()` method whenever the mouse is moved.
 Various kinds of rubberbands are defined in `rubberband.h`.
 To stop displaying the rubberband, pass `nullptr` (in C++) or `None`